lizhaoliu-Lec/Task-One/README.md

 ## Project 3: AG News Classification via Transformer
 ### Note
-due to the AG News implemented by torchtext will be downloaded from google drive, we need to explicitly download it and place it in your root dir
+due to the AG News implemented by torchtext will be downloaded from google drive, we need to explicitly download it and place it in root dir
 ### support features
 - clear console log
 - tensorboard scalar and text visualization